Blog Banner SVG

 Bedding and Related ItemsMattresses, pillows, cushions, futons, bed bases, sleeping bags (non-textile), mattress supports

-Plastic, Wooden, Cane, or Wicker ProductsPlastic chairs and tables, wooden furniture, cane chairs and baskets, mirrors, picture frames, coat racks (non-metal)
+Non-Metal Material GoodsPlastic chairs and tables, wooden furniture, cane chairs and baskets, mirrors, picture frames, coat racks, cork, horn, bone, shell/mother-of-pearl, amber, meerschaum, and reed

 Movable Interior Goods and AccessoriesNon-metal hooks, hangers, coat stands, decorative storage units, folding screens, room dividers, towel racks (non-metal)